 Rejection Reason: If an event must be rejected, always send a detailed explanation to the submitter.
 This promotes transparency and ensures that they will avoid those kinds of submissions in the future.

 To learn more about moderating events, check out our Pending Queue documentation!

 Deleting Event Content

 Localist never deletes content.
 Everything is hosted in the cloud and is available to you at any time.
 There is no limit and your platform’s performance will not be negatively effected by the amount of data being stored.

 This is important because if there aren’t any future events matching a search, past events will still appear in the search results which will drive traffic to the calendar (increased SEO).
-Now since the past event is archived, it was picked up by the search engine allowing a user to learn that there was a related event in the past so there could be one again in the future.
+Since past events are archived, they will be picked up by search engines, allowing users to learn that there was a related event in the past — so there could be one again in the future.

 That being said, this does only apply to outside searches.
 If a user searches for a past event in the calendar search box next to the login links they will be met with a message stating that no events were found and with a prompt to “search past events.”

 Why should you use Comments & Reviews (Allow User Activity): Allowing User Activity on your events encourages community buy-in and it’s a boost for your SEO.
 When a user posts a comment, all users marked as “I’m Interested” will receive a notification — this way attendees are able to communicate with one another.
 Things like “The parking lot is full, where is everyone else parking?” or “It just started raining, does anyone know if the event has been cancelled?” are important to see immediately.
 Additionally, since users are spending more time on your page and interacting with it via comments and review, it signals to search engines (such as Google) that your page is relevant, thus, giving a boost in SEO for your entire platform!